U.S. pork sees $25B China market without tariffs

 The spread of African swine fever has ravaged China’s hog herd and by September had driven up the price of pork more than 69% from a year earlier.
 The meat is a staple in the Chinese diet.
 While American exports have climbed amid the Chinese protein gap, meat suppliers in Brazil have seen even stronger demand.

-“The U.S. pork industry is missing out on an unprecedented sales opportunity in China when it most needs an affordable, safe and reliable supply of its favored protein,” David Herring, NPPC president and a hog farmer from Lillington, North Carolina, said in a statement.
+“The U.S. pork industry is missing out on an unprecedented sales opportunity in China when it most needs an affordable, safe and reliable supply of its favored protein,” David Herring, president of the producer association and a hog farmer from Lillington, North Carolina, said in a statement.

 Dermot Hayes, an Iowa State University economics professor who performed the analysis, said the projection was based on a “best-case scenario” in which China drops all tariffs and barriers to pork imports, including speeding up customs processing to allow for imports of chilled pork.